wilsantow/Examly-TestScript/README.md

 Make sure the following are installed

-- jasmine-allure-reporter - `npm install -g protractor`
+- jasmine-allure-reporter - `npm i jasmine-allure-reporter`
 - allure-commandline - `npm i allure-commandline`

 Then ,